-3.1.
-Financial capital and enterprise performance
+3.1 Financial capital and enterprise performance

 At the earliest stage of an enterprise' life cycle, financial capital is the essential resource for purchasing fixed assets, for working capital, and for financing initial operations and the living expenses of the owners.
-The amount of initial capital invested has a positive linkage with venture survival and growth (Cooper et al., 1994) because it enables entrepreneurs to invest in productive activities, to have financial cushion to protect against slow start-ups, market downturns, or managerial mistakes, as well as to exploit business opportunities and speed up business growth in the subsequent stages (Bates, 1995; Demirguc-Kunt et al., 2007).
+The amount of initial capital invested has a positive kage with venture survival and growth (Cooper et al., 1994) because it enables entrepreneurs to invest in productive activities, to have financial cushion to protect against slow start-ups, market downturns or managerial mistakes, as well as to exploit business opportunities and speed up business growth in the subsequent stages (Bates, 1995; Cooper et al., 1988; Demirguc-Kunt et al., 2008).